ProtocolONE/ptah-docs/content/docs/add-section.md

 ***

 {{< hint >}}
-To change the sections order, drag and drop a section on Settings Panel up or down and view the result in Preview Area.
+To change the sections order, drag and drop a section in Section Menu up or down and view the moving result in Preview Area.
 {{< /hint >}}

 {{< figure src="/images/ptah-editor-remove-section.png">}}